nodejs/node/doc/api/dgram.md

 });
 ```

-Example of sending a UDP packet composed of multiple buffers to a random port
+Example of sending a UDP packet composed of multiple buffers to a port on
-on `127.0.0.1`;
+`127.0.0.1`;

 ```js
 const dgram = require('dgram');